STOP HOA ABUSE - SUPPORT HOA REFORM

 The articles / publications, videos, broadcasts and analysis posted in this petition help explain the truth about this industry.
 The article, "HOA Gravy Train" (at the top of the page) explains it in very simple terms, how it all started and how it became a cash cow.

 Below, are just a few of the reforms we need in Kentucky:

 Enacting better laws requiring open records and open board meetings.

-Over nine hundred supporters have signed this petition and many have included their own personal HOA experiences.
+Over one thousand supporters have signed this petition and many have included their own personal HOA experiences.
 We’re close to reaching our goal of 1000 signatures, so please keep sharing this petition and keep writing and calling your state representatives.

 Your signature of support is very much appreciated!